Chapter 10: Mr. Green

 “Think about it.
 I’ll give you time,” Troy pressed on, a subtle plea didn’t go unnoticed on Lucas’s ears.
 “Why did you even filter out your qualifications on your resume Lucas?”

 Lucas doesn’t know if he should be worried or be scared.
-Troy asks too many personal questions, and he doesn’t really want to be pried on.
+Troy asks too many personal questions, and he doesn’t want to be pried on.
 He doesn’t want to reveal too much about himself, especially in a working place.
 That’s one of his limited boundaries, “Personal reasons, Sir.”

 Troy held his hands above his head, “Apologies for asking too much.
 Like, I said think about it.”